BLACK FRIDAY: Get 50% off your first 3 licenses + 3-months of TestOps with the Bundle offer.

 Sample login page interface for practicing automation test script writing.

-To speed up the process, you can totally write a test script to perform all of those steps for you.
+To speed up the process, you can write a test script to perform all of those steps for you.

 Technically speaking, to "identify" the steps you require it to do, the script must use locators (like element IDs, CSS selectors, or XPath) to find the Username and Password input fields, and the Submit button.